libinput

 ... for i in $(xinput list | grep "Logitech USB Receiver" | perl -n -e'/id=(\d+)/ && print "$1\n"') do if xinput get-button-map "$i" 2>/dev/null| grep -q 20; then xinput set-button-map "$i" 1 17 3 4 5 8 7 6 9 10 11 12 13 14 15 16 2 18 19 20 fi done ...

-You could also use the Xorg configure file to do that.
-The trackball used in this example has a physical scroll wheel, for those devices without that may need to refer the configure for Logitech Marble Mouse.
+You could also use the Xorg configuration file to do that.
+The trackball used in this example has a physical scroll wheel, devices without one may need to refer the configuration for Logitech Marble Mouse.
 The physical buttons in Kensington Slimblade Trackball layout are:

 ----------- |2(M)|8(S)| ----------- |1(L)|3(R)| -----------

-So for the left hand user, you may use the configure below, although you do not have neither a scroll up button nor scroll down button, you cannot disable them in configure or some application will not response to the action of the wheel.
+So, for the left hand user, you may use the configuration below.
+Although the device has no scroll up and scroll down buttons, you cannot disable them in the configuration or some application will not response to the action of the wheel.

 ----------- |2(N)|8(M)| ----------- |1(R)|3(L)| -----------